Ten reasons to join a University College

 6. Welcoming environment

-One of my favourite things about being co-registered through and taking classes at a University College is how welcoming and accepting they are.
+One of my favourite things about being part of a University College — whether living in residence, being co-registered, or taking classes there — is how welcoming and accepting the community is.
 The events put on by the student activities team helped me make friends that I still hangout with to this day.

 7. Leadership opportunities

-At Renison, you could be a Peer Leader working with international students attending programs in the English Language Institute, at United College, you can join GreenHouse, an innovation community for students who want to create impactful ideas that generate social or environmental change.
-St Jerome's has a student activities team where you can plan community-wide events, and Grebel has a team of student leaders who run residence wide musicals!
+At Renison, you could be a Peer Leader supporting English language learners in our international programs, or be a Student Facilitator for equity-deserving students in our Link Inclusion Lounge.
+At United College, you can join GreenHouse, an innovation community for students who want to create impactful ideas that generate social or environmental change.
+St Jerome's offers local and international service learning opportunities to give you opportunities to develop skills and gain unique experiences while giving back to the community.
+Grebel has a team of student leaders who run residence-wide musicals!
 These are just a few examples of ways you can get involved at the University Colleges!

 Waterloo students in a United College residence room.
 One student is playing guitar.